Hone logo

 Key Requirements:

-• The PromiseValue<T> type should correctly infer the resolved value type for any Promise<U> where U is any valid TypeScript type.
+• The type should work correctly for any valid TypeScript type T.

 Expected Behavior: